TruelyThea/trollegle-client/README.md

 ## What if I see `captcha: <...>`? ##

 This means that you need to solve a captcha for your ip in the browser before you can connect.
 However, if it turns out that you are captcha banned (a new captcha on every connection), you need to *takeover* a connection if you want to use the client.
 To do this, on startup (by a command-line argument) call `-takeover=<id>`, where `<id>` is replaced by the id that starts with `central2:`.
 If you have a connection open in the browser, you can inspect the network requests by opening developer tools.
 From there, search for a request to `/events` and locate its form data.

+## Why won't some types of messages display? ##

+Different types of messages are assigned different colors, and the closest approximation in the console is chosen.
+Probably the closest approximation of the color is the same as your background color.
+The command `/-color off` will turn off message colors if you are recieving bad results.